artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 # GraphQL as a (meta-)scripting language

 Let’s dig a little deeper into the scripting language interpretation of GraphQL, because this is the crux of how I think people should think of GraphQL.
-If I were to guess, I think Facebook:
+If I were to guess, I think Facebook…

 * …knows this is true.
-After all, much of the spec is devoted to the execution model of GraphQL
+After all, much of the spec is devoted to [the execution model of GraphQL](http://facebook.github.io/graphql/October2016/#sec-Execution).
 * …might have backed into this design.
-It’s well known that they think of their data as a graph.
+It’s well known that they think of their data as a graph, so I suspect GraphQL might have begun literally as a graph query language.
 * …thinks that this too difficult to explain, and thus, settled on the query language paradigm.

 There are a couple reasons GraphQL might not look like a scripting language to you.
 It didn’t to me, at first!
-After all, it doesn’t have a linear flow of operations.
-It doesn’t have a concept of (explicit) variables, other than parameters to the whole document.
+After all, you don't write your query as sequence of operations.
+It doesn’t have a concept of variables, other than parameters to the whole document.
 There are no looping constructs or recursion.
-Let’s look into each of these.
+But I think a closer look might shift your perspective.

 ## Operation flow